 [A] just cause can be any honest end whatsoever, for the keeping of things good for the spirit or useful to the body.

 To be fair, the specific cases of just cause he lists do seem reasonable, including a priest protecting the seal of confession, a defendant or witness illegitimately interrogated, and a traveler coming from a town falsely believed to be infected with plague.
-Still he goes on to say that, “an absolutely serious cause is not required”.⁵
+Still, he goes on to say, “an absolutely serious cause is not required”.⁵

 And another respected scholar in much more recent time, Benoît Merkelbach, clearly knowing the history of deception and specifically Liguori’s work on the subject, makes it still more general:⁶